carpentries/instructor-training/05-design.md

 A typical implementation of reverse instructional design may go something like this:

-Sketch a concept map.
-:   As discussed in previous lessons, concept maps are always helpful
-    for laying out a large topic so that connections can be tracked and scope can be controlled.
+ - **Sketch a concept map.** As discussed in previous lessons, concept maps are always helpful for laying out a large topic so that connections can be tracked and scope can be controlled.
 Here's my quickie concept map surrounding some ideas in the bash shell:

 ![](img/rid0.jpg)

-Identify Goals
-:   Reverse instructional design is all about starting from where you
-    want to get to.
+ - **Identify Goals.** Reverse instructional design is all about starting from where you want to get to.
 Choose the node or nodes on your concept map that you want students to have a clear understanding of after your lesson.
 Come up with some exercises or activities that will allow